TrySound/rollup-plugin-terser/README.md

 });
 ```

+## Why named export?

+1. Module is a namespace.
+Default export often leads to function/component per file dogma and makes code less maintainable.
+2. Interop with commonjs is broken in many cases.
+A ways to fight them are known.
+3. Show me any good language with default exports.
+It's historical javascriptism.

 ## Options

 > ⚠️ **Caveat:** any function used in options object cannot rely on its surrounding scope, since it is executed in an isolated context.